freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-lesson-j.md

 ## --assignment--

-Before moving on to the next lesson, see what is possible with the `justify-content` property.
+Antes de passar para a próxima lição, veja o que é possível com a propriedade `justify-content`.
 Read this [interactive article on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) and play around with the different values of `justify-content` on the example.

 ## --text--